Siegel-Lab/BioSmoother/Manual.md

     biosmoother -h

-To see the help pages of the individual subcommands (e.g. for `init`), run:
+To see the help pages of the individual subcommands (e.g., for `init`), run:

     biosmoother init -h

 A complete list of subcommands can be found :ref:`here <cli_target>`.
 The following chapters explain how to use the subcommands for creating and interacting with indices.

 ## Creating an index
 All data to be analyzed and visualized on Smoother needs to be precomputed into an index.
-In the next chapters we will explain how to initialize an index and fill it with data.
+In the next chapters, we will explain how to initialize an index and fill it with data.

 .. index:: init, gff, annotation, .sizes